 - Superior Flavour – Whether doing ‘low and slow’ smoking or grilling a wood pellet grill is able to infuse flavour into the food by using a wide range BBQ wood pellets as the source of fuel.

 - Highly Versatile – Yes, pellet grills can actually ‘grill’.
-However, they are also capable of much more and are ideally suited to long low and slow cooks of a wide range of meat, fish and vegetables.
+However, they are also capable of much more and are ideally suited to long low and slow cooks of a wide range of meat, fish, vegetables even cooking pizza.

 - Remote Monitoring and Control – With a WiFi-enabled pellet grill you can monitor and adjust the cook while you’re at work or down the shops.
 You can fit a pellet grill into a busy lifestyle.